mescu74/systematic-review-assistant/docs/data-models.md

 - `ScreeningResolution`: Stores the outcome of the conflict resolution process for a `SearchResult`.
 - `LogRecord`: For application logging (details not covered in this document).
 - `BenchmarkRun`: Stores the configuration and summary results of a benchmark execution.
+- `BenchmarkResultItem`: Stores the detailed screening outcome for each item within a benchmark run.

 Below is an Entity Relationship Diagram illustrating the primary relationships between these core models.